Deceptrax123/IOT-Domain-Analyst-Lab/readme.md

-# C codes for IOT Domain Analyst Lab course.
+# IOT Domain Analyst Lab course.

+  - Air Quality Monitoring System
+  - Temperature and Humidity Measuring System

+  All data is uploaded to ThingsSpeak.